Last Updated on December 26, 2022 by admin

 There are several venues in Honolulu that offer luaus.
 Most luaus will include a traditional Hawaiian dinner as well as a show.
 The luau at Paradise Cove includes hula dancers, fire twirlers, and musicians.
 You can also choose to have transportation included from select Waikiki hotels.

 Head over the Royal Hawaiian, a Luxury Collection Resort, to experience an authentic luau.
 You’ll get to feast upon traditional Hawaiian food while you watch hula dancers and learn about the island’s history.
 The luau takes place every Monday and Thursday night.
-You can read all about our experience at the Royal Hawaiian’s luau here.
+You can read all about our experience at the Royal Hawaiian’s luau.
 The Royal Hawaiian is also known as the “Pink Palace of the Pacific.”

 4. Outrigger Canoe Surfing

 Try your hand at outrigger canoe surfing!
 This is one of the safest ocean vessels.
 As long as you and everyone in your party is 5-years-old and older, you can book this experience.
 At the time of this writing, a 30-minute experience only costs $35 per person.
-You can find more information linked here.

 5. Sunset Cruise